novneetnov/novneetnov.github.io/pages/tailwind-ui-application.md

 This takes time and effort in the immediate now, but it more than compensates by saving time and increasing joy in the long run.
 I enjoy implementing the process of componentization, making small re-usable and scalable bits, and have applied it to projects across all the stacks (frontend, backend & mobile) I have used.
-I would love to apply these skills in breaking down repeated petterns into re-usable components in the tailwind project as well.
+I would love to apply these skills in breaking down the repeated petterns into re-usable components in the tailwind project as well.

 ### THE FUTURE AND INTERESTS
 I would like tailwindcss to be as widely used as material designs.
 Its one thing to be backed by Google.